Harry-Thompson/Obsidian/CONTRIBUTING.md

 ## What needs to be done
 If you want to know what is currently being worked on or you just want something to do, take a look at the TODO.md file.
 Also feel free to look at the current issues

+## Tools to use

+Assembler - GAS
+Compiler - GCC